 Today’s Highlight || Custer’s ‘Last Stand’, a.k.a.
 Little Bighorn Battlefield National Monument

 We needed to be on the road early today, day 7.
 We weren’t.
-A slow breakfast and a quick final scoot around some as yet unseen Deadwood highlights meant we eventually departed a hot Deadwood (someone turned the heat up overnight) later than planned, getting back on the road in the early afternoon to continue the drive west.
-Less than an hour later and we were at the South Dakota/Wyoming state line, the first of two we’d cross today (but the only one we made a fuss over) en route to Billings, Montana via not one but two US national monuments.
+A slow breakfast and a quick final scoot around some as yet unseen Deadwood highlights meant we eventually departed a hot Deadwood (someone had turned the heat up overnight) later than planned, getting back on the road in the early afternoon to continue the drive west (northwest actually).
+Less than an hour later and we were at the South Dakota/Wyoming state line, the first of two we’d cross today but the only one we made a fuss over, en route to Billings, Montana, via not one but two US national monuments.

-Save for the ubiquitous signs, you’d scarcely know you’d crossed a state line in most instances.
-However, here on Interstate 90 the frontier is a tad obvious.
+Save for the ubiquitous sign, you’d scarcely know you’d crossed a state line in most instances.
+However, here on Interstate 90 connecting South Dakota to Wyoming the frontier is a tad more obvious.

-This was to be a brief visit to Wyoming.
+This was to be a brief first foray into Wyoming.
 We’d be back of course but for now we were simply passing through the extreme northeast of the state en route northwest to Montana.
-A little over 200 miles of light-shaded I-90 separates the ‘Welcome to Wyoming’ sign outside Beulah to the state line with Montana, with a detour of some 30 miles needed to take in the sight of the country’s very first national monument, and the first of two we’d visit on this day, the so-called Devils Tower.
+A little over 200 miles of light-shaded Interstate 90 separates the ‘Welcome to Wyoming’ sign outside Beulah to the state line with Montana, with a detour of some 30 miles needed to take in the sight of the country’s very first national monument, and the first of two we’d visit on this day, the so-called Devils Tower.

 – N. Scott Momaday, Native American author

-Many Native American legends have been passed down through time, but this version from the Kiowa Tribe seems to be the most popular.
+Many a Native American legend has been passed down through the years in an attempt to explain the formation of Devils Tower, but this version from the Kiowa Tribe seems to be the most popular.